TJEvans/ApplitoolsHackathon/README.md

 Number of Locators Used was Fourteen

 Number of field labels or test displayed in the app I need to copy?
-Seven
-    Three for the error strings
-    Four for populating xPaths
+Seven, Three for the error strings & Four for populating xPaths

 ## Tests using Vision AI